-After breakfast proceed for a city tour of Agra with visit to the Taj Mahal & Agra Fort.
+After breakfast, proceed for a city tour of Agra with visits to the breathtaking Taj Mahal and Agra Fort.

 That magnificent monument of love – The Taj Mahal, was built by an emperor in memory of his beloved queen.
 Construction of the Taj Mahal began in 1631, and is believed to have taken 22 years to complete, with over 20,000 craftsmen working round the clock.
 The design and construction is said to be that of the legendary architect, Ustad Ahamad Lahori.
 Its marble exterior reflects rose and golden tints at sunrise and sunset, and dazzling white during the day.